- Student Life

 From marketing and copywriting to reporting and interviewing, English graduates use their communication skills to thrive in today’s connected world.
 An English degree is a stepping stone to many different areas of study because it helps you build critical thinking and reading skills.
 For example, undergraduate students who are interested in attend law school are encouraged to earn an English degree because it is a precursor to learning how to write, communicate, argue, persuade and articulate your ideas.
 Demand across numerous job fields is high for workers with English degrees.

 As an English graduate, you may pursue a number of job opportunities including stenography, communications, journalism, marketing, library science, teaching, technical writing and creative writing.
 Earning NWCCD’s Associate degree in English will give you the foundation to launch or enhance your career.
+The U.S. Bureau of Labor Statics predicts that from 2016-2026 nearly 23,800 jobs will be added to the field of advertising, promotions, and marketing managers, an increase of 10%.
+The Bureau also predicts job growth for public relation specialists, lawyers, public administration, and more.
 With a degree in English, you may find work in fields like:

 An English degree from NWCCD can lead you to a number of career options to use your critical thinking and reading skills.